OlympusDAO/olympus-docs/docs/for-agents/03_mcp/05_vs-code.md

 ## Enable

 Open the Chat view in **agent mode**, start the `olympus` server, and confirm its tools appear in the tools picker.

+## Optional: your own upstream keys

+Add a `headers` object to the server entry — with the values supplied through VS Code `inputs` so keys stay out of `mcp.json`.
+See [Bring your own keys](./08_bring-your-own-keys.md).